system76/docs/_articles/pop-recovery.md

 If the existing system needs to be repaired, then click the **Install Pop!_OS** in the top left, and choose **quit**.

-To get access to the existing drive to run the package manager [repair commands](/articles/package-manager/), the following commands will need run:
+To get access to the existing drive to run the package manager [repair commands](/articles/package-manager/), the following commands will need to be run:

 First, press <kbd><span class="fl-pop-key"></span></kbd>+<kbd>T</kbd>/<kbd><i class="fl-ubuntu"></i></kbd>+<kbd>T</kbd> to open a terminal, then type this command: